top of page

 demi-03.jpg

-Nowadays she has mainly difficulties in social environments when it is noisy and there are lot of overlapping sounds.
+Nowadays she mainly has difficulties in social environments when it is noisy and there are lot of overlapping sounds.
 Or in physical meetings at work with larger groups of people, it can be difficult and exhausting to follow conversations.
 Growing up, her disability made it really hard to fit in.
-As she could not hear well and thus could not take part in conversations, people thought she was boring, shy and uninterested, which gave her the reputation of the quiet girl who does not speak, even though she really wanted to be included.
+As she could not hear well and thus could not take part in conversations, people thought she was boring, shy and uninterested, which gave her the reputation of "the quiet girl" who does not speak, even though she really wanted to be included.

 What could be improved?
 More accessible communication would make a huge difference.
 Clear subtitles or general captioning of what is being said on displays, think of for example announcements in trains or stations.
 And in schools, workplaces, or larger rooms, using microphones should be standard.
 It’s much more effective than someone asking, “Can everyone hear me?” and assuming the answer is yes.